Tillerson says Kushner conducted foreign policy without him - Sentinel Colorado

 “And I said: ‘I don’t want to interrupt what y’all are doing,'” Tillerson recalled for the committee.
 “I said ‘Give me a call next time you’re coming to town.
 And I left it at that.”

-The White House declined comment on Tillerson’s depiction of Kushner’s activities, which suggest that Trump’s top diplomat was in the dark as the new administration was grappling with major foreign policy issues.
+The account from the transcript released Thursday suggests that Trump’s top diplomat was in the dark as the new administration was grappling with major foreign policy issues.

 Trump had harsh words for his former top diplomat in December after Tillerson said in rare public remarks that the president was “undisciplined” and did not like to read briefing reports.
 Trump called him “dumb as a rock” in a tweet.